Mai Kyokawa

-Mai Kyokawa (京川 舞, Kyokawa Mai) is a Japanese football player.
+Mai Kyokawa (京川 舞, Kyokawa Mai) is a Japanese footballer who plays as forward.
 She plays for 1.
 FFC Turbine Potsdam in the German Frauen Bundesliga.
-She played for Japan national team.
+She has played for the Japan national team.

 Club career

 Kyokawa was born in Omitama on December 28, 1993.
 After graduating from high school, she joined INAC Kobe Leonessa in 2012.

 National team career

-In 2010, Kyokawa was selected Japan U-17 national team for 2010 U-17 World Cup.
-She played 6 games and scored 3 goals.
-Japan won 2nd place.
-In February 2012, when she was 18 years old, she was selected Japan national team for 2012 Algarve Cup.
-At this competition, on February 29, she debuted against Norway.
-She played 5 games for Japan until 2015.
+In 2010, Kyokawa was selected by the Japan U-17 national team for the 2010 U-17 World Cup.
+She played six games and scored three goals, helping Japan to a second-place finish.
+In February 2012, when she was 18 years old, she was selected by the Japan national team for the 2012 Algarve Cup.
+At that competition on February 29, she debuted against Norway.
+She played five games for Japan until 2015.